-- ☐ Critically assess theoretical contributions of Anthropologists - Understand various concepts and theories and their interpretations in traditional areas of Anthropology and contemporary issues - Evaluate the role of Anthropologists as scientists, as humanist, and as citizens of a nation Understand the interaction of micro and macro paradigms of development
+- Critically assess theoretical contributions of Anthropologists - □ Understand various concepts and theories and their interpretations in traditional areas of Anthropology and contemporary issues - □ Evaluate the role of Anthropologists as scientists, as humanist, and as citizens of a nation Understand the interaction of micro and macro paradigms of development a.
+Functionalism of B. Malinowski and A.R Radcliffe Browns b.
+Culture and personality theories of Ruth Benedict and Margaret Mead.

-Course activities consist of lectures, student presentation, group discussions, seminar presentation, assignment writing and tests.
+□ Course activities consist of lectures, student presentation, group discussions, seminar presentation, assignment writing and tests.